NoureenShefeedh/society_dynamic_complaint_handler/README.md

 **Admin**

 - View all complaints, filter by status/category/date, on a Kanban-style board
-- Priority is computed automatically (not just picked) from a trained ML classifier on the complaint text, category severity, days open, and recurrence — see [system design doc](./SYSTEM_DESIGN.md) — with a manual override always available
+- Priority is computed automatically (not just picked) from a trained ML classifier on the complaint text, category severity, days open, and recurrence — see [system design doc](./SYSTEM_DESIGN.md)
 - Update status (Open → In Progress → Resolved), each change logged with timestamp, actor, and note
 - Resolving a complaint requires a photo as proof of work
 - Overdue complaints (past a configurable per-category threshold) surface automatically